Darwen Acoustic Concert cancelled on October 30

-Leo & Anto will play Morecambe on October 23, Bradford on October 24, Shrewsbury on October 25 and Wolverhampton on October 26 as well as the newly announced shows in Liverpool on October 28 and Stockton on October 29.
+Leo & Anto will play acoustic shows in Morecambe on October 23, Bradford on October 24, Shrewsbury on October 25, Wolverhampton on October 26, Liverpool on October 28, and Stockton on October 29.

 Leo & Anto – UK Shows – October 2014